 - The hostel is the white building standing above the road on the east side of the valley.

 - 12 Beds in three shared rooms.
 Two dormitories of five beds.
 One dormitory of two beds.

-- Charges 2018.
-From 1 April 2018, an individual bednight fee is £16 for age 18 and over, under 18 the fee is £8.
+- Charges: An individual bednight fee is £16 for age 18 and over, under 18 the fee is £8.
 The individual camping fee is £10 which reduces to £5 for those under 18.
 If you wish to hire a sheet sleeping bag the cost is £2.
 The hostels are not available for “Day Use” except where a bednight or camping fee is paid.
-To download our information sheet for the charges operating in 2018 please click here.
+To download our information sheet for the charges currently operating please click here.